Announcements: December 10, 2017

 Session and Deacon Gathering: Session members and Deacons (present classes and in-coming class) will meet on Wednesday, December 13, at 6:00 PM at the home of Elisa Owen, 2005 Eastern Parkway.
 Elisa will provide the main dish.
 Everyone else is asked to bring a side dish, appetizer, or dessert to share.

-Deadline for November issue of “Westminster Ways” is today.
-Please email articles to the church office (email@example.com).
+Deadline for January edition of “Westminster Ways” is Friday, December 15.
+Please submit articles to the church office (893-5381 or email@example.com).